Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Spring is a wonderful time of year.
 The temperature starts to rise, and color begins to sprout all around.
 As much as we look forward to the change of season, we also need to be mindful and proactive in keeping our cats safe from the dangers that accompany it.
-As new flowers blossom in your yard, it’s important to be able to identify them as some can be highly toxic to your cat, as well as other pets you may have in your home.
+As new flowers blossom in your yard, it’s important to identify them since some are toxic to your cat and other pets.

 Although dainty and beautiful, Buttercups can cause a lot of damage to your cat’s little body if they decide to munch on them for self-treatment or digestive purposes.
 Unfortunately, even this flower’s pollen can cause harmful effects on your cat.
 Keep reading to find out more.